 Knowledge Organiser: States of Matter

 This topic summary covers Knowledge Organiser: States of Matter within States of Matter for GCSE Physics.
 Revise States of Matter in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 13 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: States of Matter